matthewfritz/race-around-the-kingdom/README.md

 `places.json` - The data file containing map locations (in JSON format)

 `questions.json` - The data file containing questions (in JSON format)

+### Development / Deployment Files

+These files are only used during the development and deployment workflows.
+End-users will not need to worry about these.

+`gh-deploy.sh` - Shell script to package the [Application Files](#application-files) for deployment to GitHub Pages.

 ## Data Notes